Pandemonium of silence

 Newspapers.
 “No teenager that I know of regularly reads a newspaper, as most do not have the time and cannot be bothered to read pages and pages of text while they could watch the news summarised on the internet or on TV.”
 (Except for the comics section and for The Onion, which is sort of a newspaper.)

 Gaming.
 “Whilst the stereotypical view of gamers is teenage boys, the emergence of the Wii onto the market has created a plethora of girl gamers and younger (6+) gamers…As consoles are now able to connect to the internet, voice chat is possible between users, which has had an impact on phone usage; one can speak for free over the console and so a teenager would be unwilling to pay to use a phone.”
-Read the rest of this entry »
+Continue reading 15 year old boy causes frenzy in the media/marketing industry

 Google’s vulnerable invulnerability: “No more Freebies”